|

 Doctor’s own rules about when to ignore those rules.

+Sorting out China wasn’t within her remit, either way.
 Everyone thought that going to bed with the soft lights playing through

 water beyond the window would be a unique experience.